YKScoding/AutoTrainRun/README.md

 # AutoTrainRun
-Trying to write a CLI-based train scheduling simulator in pascal Currently unfinished, can only load files into an array :)
+Trying to write a CLI-based train scheduling simulator in pascal.

+Currently unfinished, can only load files into an array :)